edmundwright/google-sheets-clone/README.md

 - [x] Drag to resize rows and columns
 - [x] Copy, cut and paste cells
+- [x] Share a spreadsheet with other users

 ## Design Docs
 * [View Wireframes][views]